ygdes/S4xU4/README.md

 ## What is this tile ?

-It performs an integer multiplication, one operand is Signed 4 bits, the other is Unsigned 4 bits, as the name suggests.
+As the name suggests, it performs an integer multiplication, one operand is Signed 4 bits, the other is Unsigned 4 bits.

 These two operands have a separate buffer, allowing independent updates.

 Due to the small size, a different kind of logic and material optimisations are used, so it's a bit unusual.

+Bonus: the multiplier is replicated 3 times and the products are summed.
+Each multiplier has their own pair of input latch enable signals.

 [Read the documentation for project](docs/info.md)